 >>>>>>>>>>I can see that you are really trying, and I am very happy to take time to respond to ‘well-thought-out’ questions such as these.
 Please see below:

-We as a family need our daughter to leave after graduation next spring, and she has expressed the desire to leave as well.
+We as a family need our daughter to leave this spring, and she has expressed the desire to leave as well.
 So she will be moving out cause it isn't working for either of us any longer.
 She doesn't want to live in a dorm, she doesn't have many friends that are going to be around here for college--so no roommates and she doesn't want a studio apartment.
 She pretty much has eliminated everything that is an option.
 I want to rent her a room that is next to the college and I think that would fit her needs financially and ours.
 I am not sure she will go for that either, so how do you go about making this smoothly when your teenager won't discuss an apartment on her own, or a dorm?
-She is 6 months from graduating.

 >>>>>>>>>> Ask her what she DOES want …if you can’t make that work (whatever it is that she comes up with) on your end -- financially or otherwise -- then she’ll simply have to settle for what she gets.
 WHEN she has a temper tantrum (because she’s not getting her way), put on your poker face …say I’m not going to argue …walk away …leave the house if you have to …anything.
 BUT DO NOT ENGAGE IN ANY POWER STRUGGLES OVER THIS.